 Go to https://www.affordableconnectivity.gov to see if you qualify; and if you, apply.

 Here are a few options for home Internet access we have found in the area.
-The information is still active as of last check on December 7, 2020; however, please note that some offers are set to expire as of December 31, 2020.

 NOTE: These are not endorsements, just options we have found to be available.